the episode

 Lynn McLarty: To our house.

-John McLarty: with that.
-And thought our house would be great.
+John McLarty: And thought our house would be great.
 We would be honored.
-And it’s such a What a thing to think of us.
+What a thing to think of us.

 Kimberly Faith: Yeah.
 Yeah.
-And that’s such a different attitude, you know, because when we think when we understand that nothing that we have belongs to us, it belongs to God.
-And I think about the verse Psalms 9two 14, where it says, They shall still bear fruit in old age.
+And that’s such a different attitude, you know, because when we understand that nothing that we have belongs to us, it belongs to God.
+And I think about the verse Psalms 92:14, where it says, They shall still bear fruit in old age.
 They shall be fresh and flourishing.

 Lynn McLarty: It says fat and flourishing.